shaddockh/js_roguelike_tutorial/README.md

 * added Entity.hasMixin and have it look at either the 'type' or the 'name' and ignore case
 * added new mixin called Aspect that handles entity visuals
 * migrated the "draw" functions to the Tile object and the Aspect mixin instead of inside the play screen
-* TODO: look into the browserify plugin that converts a directory of files to a single JSON object (for entities and blueprints)
+* DONE: look into the browserify plugin that converts a directory of files to a single JSON object (for entities and blueprints) - Note: just have a _index in the root of blueprint or mixins and require the files in

 Tutorial 06